Trump-backed Carey, centrist Brown win Ohio US House races

 The special elections were both viewed as a measure of voters’ influences, though low turnout and huge candidate fields complicated interpreting the results too broadly.
 In both races, party leaders showed they still held sway.

-Carey’s race reinforced Trump’s statusas GOP kingmaker, particularly after the former president’s preferred candidate in Texas’ special election lost last week.
-Brown’s win over progressive Nina Turner handed another blow to a liberal wing that has been challenging the Democratic old guard with a more confrontational style.
+Carey’s race reinforced Trump’s status as GOP kingmaker, particularly after the former president’s preferred candidate lost a special election in Texas last week.
+Brown’s primary win over progressive Nina Turner handed another blow to a liberal wing that has been challenging the Democratic old guard with a more confrontational style.

 “Things I’ve done haven’t gotten a lot of attention.
 They’re not sexy,” she said.
 “But I don’t need the credit.
 I just need to make sure the people I have been called to serve are getting the resources they need.
 I’m not about lip service.
 I’m about public service.”